Check If a Website Is Online

 How to Interpret Website Status Results

-Status checks help confirm whether a website responds successfully or returns errors.
+Status checks help confirm whether a website responds successfully, redirects, or returns an error.

 Online